Academixedu/Interview_Prep/InterviewPitch.md

 - **EC2 Instances:** Deployed backend services on AWS EC2 for scalability.
 - **S3 Buckets:** Stored static assets like images and documents in AWS S3.
-- **AWS Elastic Beanstalk:** Used for deploying and scaling web applications.

 #### **CI/CD Pipelines:**